Dumsky87/alx-pre_course/README.md

-This is my modification that I made
+This is the modification that I made